department-of-veterans-affairs/vets-website/content/pages/education/tools-programs/principles-excellence-program.md

 - On-the-job training and apprenticeship programs
 - Residency and internship programs

 Use the GI Bill Comparison Tool to learn which schools are part of the program.
-You can also compare benefits offered by different schools.
-[Use the GI Bill Comparison Tool](/gi-bill-comparison-tool/).
+You can also compare benefits offered by different schools. <br> [Use the GI Bill Comparison Tool](/gi-bill-comparison-tool/).